Jade Carey: 2022

 Carey made her elite return at the U.S. National Championships in August.
 She placed fifth in the all-around, first on vault, second on floor exercise behind Shilese Jones, seventh on balance beam, and ninth on uneven bars.
 She was named to the national team for the sixth time.
 Additionally she was named USA Gymnastics Athlete of the Year.
 In September Carey competed at the Paris World Challenge Cup; she only competed on vault and balance beam.
 She qualified to the vault final in first and the balance beam final in second behind teammate Shilese Jones.
 During event finals she won gold on vault and silver on balance beam behind Marine Boyer of France.

 In October Carey was selected to compete at the 2022 World Championships alongside Skye Blakely, Jordan Chiles, Shilese Jones, and Leanne Wong.
 During the qualification round Carey helped the USA qualify to the team final in first place.
 Individually she qualified to the all-around, vault, and floor exercise finals.
 During the team final Carey contributed scores on vault, balance beam, and floor exercise towards the USA's gold medal finish.
 Additionally she posted the second highest vault and floor exercise scores of the competition behind Rebeca Andrade and Jessica Gadirova respectively.
-During the all-around final Carey place sixth after a tentative balance beam routine.
+During the all-around final Carey placed sixth after a tentative balance beam routine.
 On the first day of apparatus finals Carey won gold on vault, earning her first individual world title.
 On the final day of competition she won bronze on floor exercise, tied with Andrade and behind Gadirova and Chiles.
 With eight world and Olympic medals Carey became the sixth most decorated American female artistic gymnast of all time.

+2023

+In September, Carey won the bronze medal for vault at the U.S. National Championships.
+Carey was selected to compete at the Swiss Cup, taking place in early November.
+During the competition she was paired with Yul Moldauer.
+Together they placed first, each winning their second Swiss Cup.

+2024

+Carey began the season competing at the American Classic where she placed first in the all-around.
+She next competed at the Core Hydration Classic where she placed fourth in the all-around behind Simone Biles, Shilese Jones, and Jordan Chiles; she won gold on vault.
+At the National Championships Carey placed seventh in the all-around and third on vault.
+As a result she qualified to the Olympic trials.

+At the Olympic trials Carey placed fourth in the all-around, first on vault, eighth on uneven bars, sixth on balance beam, and second on floor exercise.
+As a result, she was selected to represent the United States at the 2024 Summer Olympics alongside Biles, Chiles, Sunisa Lee, and Hezly Rivera.